apodyachev/apodyachev/README.md

 - 👋 Hi, I’m @apodyachev
-- 👀 I’m interested in Ruby on Rails, Vue.js, Express.js
+- 👀 I’m interested in JVM Langauges, Science, and Programming in general
-- 🌱 I’m currently learning Express.js
+- 🌱 I’m currently learning Spring Boot and Flutter
-- 💞️ I’m looking to collaborate on Express.js, Ruby on Rails, and anything interesting
+- 💞️ I’m looking to collaborate on Vue.js, Java, and anything interesting
 - 📫 How to reach me on email alexastro@cox.net

 <!---